COMPUTING

 Our beliefs

 We believe that the development of skills within Computing does not only stand in its own right but teaches the pupils vital skills that can be easily transferred into other areas of the curriculum.
-Computing can be hands on; it can promote resilience, develop problem solving skills and open pupil's eyes to the digital world.
+Computing can be hands on; it can promote resilience, develop problem solving skills and open pupil's eyes to the digital world and online safety.

 IMPLEMENTATION:

-Internet safety is paramount and is embedded within our curriculum.
-We have an E-Safety Policy that provides guidance for teachers and pupils about how to use the internet safely.
-Each year group participates in lessons on e-safety.
-Pupils understand how to stay safe when using technology and Internet safety days are held to address current issues.
-We have a variety of resources we use including Google Internet Legends.
+Online safety is paramount and is embedded within our curriculum.
+We have an Online-Safety Policy that provides guidance for teachers and pupils about how to use the internet safely.
+Each year group participates in lessons on online-safety taking from Project Evolve and be Internet Legends.
+Pupils understand how to stay safe when using technology and regular online safety assemblies are held to address current issues.

 IMPACT: